alefesouza/laravel-vue-boilerplate/README.md

 * WebSockets with Laravel Echo and Pusher.
 * Vue component tests using Jest and API tests using PHPUnit.
 * Already configured to run tests on Docker, GitLab CI ([with continuous deploy](./DEPLOY.md)), Travis CI, CircleCI, AppVeyor and VSTS CI on Windows, Linux and macOS.
-* Dockerfile configured with PHP 7, Node.js 8, Yarn and Composer, with MySQL and phpMyAdmin on Docker Compose.
+* Dockerfile configured with PHP 7.2, Node.js 12 and Composer, with MySQL and phpMyAdmin on Docker Compose.

 You can check it live [on this website](https://lvb.as.dev), with the credentials: